evoila/osb-docs/pages/osb-api-features.md

 ## Restrictions

 As our service brokers use instance and binding ids for internal referencing of objects these strings MUST be valid [GUIDs](#https://en.wikipedia.org/wiki/Universally_unique_identifier).
-All PUT Request that doesn't meet these requirements will be rejected with StatusCode 400 bad request.
+Every PUT request that doesn't meet these requirements will be rejected with StatusCode 400 bad request.
 Read [here](https://github.com/openservicebrokerapi/servicebroker/blob/v2.15/spec.md) for more information about the open service broker API.

 <p align="center">